Current risk situation

-In the context of the current climate debate – and despite the recent rejection of the new CO2 Act by the Swiss electorate in a referendum – increased charges as a result of regulatory changes are still a possibility.
-Incentive levies on CO2-emitting transport services and a concomitant fall in revenues cannot be ruled out.
+In the context of the current climate debate, increased charges as a result of regulatory changes are also a possibility.
+Even if no such policy proposals currently exist, incentive levies on CO2-emitting transport services and a consequent fall in revenues cannot be ruled out.

 1.2 Regulation governing the use of south German airspace